ISS/SIC

 Société Internationale de Chirurgie (SIC)

-STRENGTHENING DIABETES FOOT INFECTION DETECTION THROUGH COMMUNITY HEALTH WORKERS IN RURAL EASTERN CAPE, SOUTH AFRICA
+SCREENING FOR DIABETES FOOT INFECTION THROUGH COMMUNITY HEALTH WORKERS IN RURAL EASTERN CAPE, SOUTH AFRICA

 kchu@sun.ac.za